My Life Without Me

 The inciting incident occurs at 13 minutes when After fainting at work, Ann learns from the doctor that she has terminal cancer and only two to three months to live.
 Her entire reality shatters in this moment..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Ann creates a list of "Things to Do Before I Die" including experiences she's never had.
+This reveals the protagonist's commitment to Ann creates a list of "Things to Do Before I Die" including experiences she's never had.
 She actively chooses to live fully in secret rather than be consumed by dying, transforming from passive victim to active agent., moving from reaction to action.

 The Collapse moment at 80 minutes (76% through) represents the emotional nadir.
 Here, Ann collapses at home and is hospitalized.
 Her secret is exposed to her family.
 The illusion of control she'd maintained shatters completely.
-She must face dying in front of everyone., shows the protagonist at their lowest point.
+She must face dying in front of everyone., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 81% of the runtime.
 Ann decides to spend her final days consciously present with her family, accepting both love and loss.
 She chooses truth and connection over control, synthesizing her secret life with her real one., demonstrating the transformation achieved throughout the journey.